gradjitta/CarND-Vehicle-Detection/writeup_template.md

 [image15]: ./writeup_images/test6.png
 [image16]: ./writeup_images/labels1.png

 ##### Here I will consider the [rubric](https://review.udacity.com/#!/rubrics/513/view) points individually and describe how I addressed each point in my implementation.
+Most of the code is from the course material itself.
+I understood the code and used it when appropriate.

 ---